How to buy Coca-Cola (KO) shares in Australia

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Coca-Cola's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

-The EBITDA is a measure of a Coca-Cola's overall financial performance and is widely used to measure a its profitability.
+The EBITDA is a measure of a Coca-Cola's overall financial performance and is widely used to measure stock profitability.

 TTM: trailing 12 months